mostafabarmshory/am-wb-core/document/events.md

 # event

 Events is what the user can define over every widgets.
-For example the user can define 'onClick' event for a widget to do special work when the widget is clicked.
+For example the user can define 'click' event for a widget to do special work when the widget is clicked.

 The user could define couple of events.